-ECHO has been very fortunate to have had some supportive and generous partners over the last 30+ years and it is an opportune time to thank them and to acknowledge their contribution to the care of our clients.
+ECHO has been very fortunate to have had the support of some generous organisations over the last 30+ years and we thank them for their contribution to the care of our clients.

 - Lotterywest.
-We have asked for their help in the past and they have provided much needed funds for a number of projects.
+They have provided much needed funds for a number of projects.

 - Curtin University.
 They worked with us on a joint program to help seniors to understand the mysteries of computers and the internet.

 - Bunnings.
 They provided everything needed to build a veggie garden as part of our program for people suffering from dementia.

 - Morley Primary School.
 Having inter-generational activities between the young and the not-so-young has been so much fun.

 - Department of Sport and Recreation .
 They provided us with the funding for the Line Dancing – Seniors Program under their Community Participation Funding Program